 In 1998, the US and EU agreed to a Mutual Recognition Agreement (MRA) for medical device approvals that was never fully implemented.
 MITA and COCIR recognize that a comprehensive agreement such as an MRA is not likely achievable.
-However, we believe that there are several specific, discrete regulatory areas where the regulators can work together towards a harmonized approach.
+However, we believe that there are several specific, discrete regulatory areas where the regulators can work together towards a harmonized approach aiming at increasing transatlantic economic cooperation.

-MITA and COCIR propose that the following three key priorities within the healthcare economic sector be included in the EU-US regulatory compatibility efforts:
+MITA and COCIR propose that the following three key priorities within the healthcare economic sector be considered in the EU-US regulatory cooperation efforts: